texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/drone-competition.md

 ## Specifications

-- Dimensions: Maximum rotor size 5”
+- Dimensions: Maximum rotor size 3.5” Drone MUST stay under: 12”L x 12” W x 6” H
-- Unmanned aircraft must weigh less than 5 pounds, including payload, at takeoff
+- Unmanned aircraft must weigh less than 250 grams, at takeoff, all-up weight
-- Battery power no greater than 6S, 1600mAh
+- Battery power no greater than 2S batteries
 - Must not receive or use GPS
 - Must not have any object avoidance systems.
 - Must be a quad (4 rotor) drone
-- Drone must be controlled via handheld remote (no cell phones) and pilot may use FPV goggles but not required
+- Drone must be controlled via handheld remote (no cell phones) and pilot may use FPV goggles but not required.

 ## Documentation

-Student will provide an Engineering Portfolio that will be submitted in a three brad folder (no binders allowed).
+Students will provide an Engineering Portfolio that will be submitted in a three brad folder (no binders allowed).
 Place the State Contest sticker received at registration on the outside of the folder at the top right corner of the front cover.
 The Engineering Portfolio must include:

 - Cover page with Student ID#, Category #, and Category Name.
 - Table of Contents
 -  Signed Liability Release Forms
 - Detailed list of all parts and components purchased.
 Also list any parts made using 3D printer, CNC machining and other equipment to make your own parts.
 - Part cutsheets that provide the manufacturer’s data about the specifications for each part or component not made by the student.
 Do not remove product stickers from parts.
 This helps the judges identify that the correct parts listed and cut sheets were used.
 Removing stickers could result in disqualification of the vehicle.
 - Student explanation of their build process